-Tish Bachleda has been committed to perfecting the craft of creating hand hooked wool rugs for more than a decade.
-Although she honors the traditions prevalent in early living, Bachleda applies her dyed color choices and primitive-inspired design skills to ensure her commissioned pieces display beautifully within homes of the 21st century, and with proper care, will last for generations to come.
+Tish Bachleda has been committed to perfecting the craft of creating hand-hooked wool rugs for nearly 20 years.
+Her meticulous work honors traditions prevalent in early American living, and she applies her dyed colors and primitive-inspired design skills to ensure her commissioned pieces display beautifully within 21st-Century homes.
+With proper care, her heirloom-quality work will last for generations.

-Her hooked rug skills have been used to create floor rugs, wall hangings, table runners, dolls, make-dos, and more.
-Bachleda’s work is now displayed within private collections across America and in Europe.
-With her eye for color and commitment to creating enduring quality, she has been frequently consulted and commissioned to restore antique hand hooked rugs.
+Bachleda’s hooked rug skills have been used to create floor rugs, wall hangings, table runners, dolls, make-dos, and more.
+Her work is now displayed within private collections in the United States, Canada, and Europe.
+With her eye for color and commitment to enduring quality, she has been frequently consulted and commissioned to restore antique rugs for collectors and dealers.

-From her beautiful gallery inside a restored tulip barn (circa 1830) in Schaefferstown, Pennsylvania—at the heart of local Pennsylvania-German culture—Bachleda has expanded her museum-quality offerings to include primitive dolls and animals, fabric fruit and vegetables, penny rugs, painted floorcloths, milk-painted smalls, and more.
-If your travels ever take you through South Central Pennsylvania, you can visit Tish Bachleda at The Tweed Weasel Primitives.
+From The Tweed Weasel Primitives, her folk art gallery inside a restored 19th-Century barn in Schaefferstown, Pennsylvania, she has expanded her original work to include clothing, primitive dolls and animals, fabric fruit and vegetables, penny rugs, painted floorcloths, Bachleda Tulipware pottery, primitive smalls, antiques, garden decor, and more.

 June 2019 issue of Early American Life to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

 so subscribers should have their copies of our new June issue by the beginning of May.